ajkessel/ttspod/README.md

 # TTSPod

-Real documentation to come.

-But the gist of it is that this app will take various forms of content and turn it into audible speech and then a podcast feed.
+This is a command-line app that takes many types of content and turns them into audible speech as a podcast feed.

 ## Inputs